James Cleveland

 James Edward Cleveland (December 5, 1931 – February 9, 1991) was an American gospel singer, musician, and composer.
-Known as the King of Gospel, Cleveland was a driving force behind the creation of the modern gospel sound by incorporating traditional black gospel, soul, pop, and jazz in arrangements for mass choirs.
+Known as the "King of Gospel", Cleveland was a driving force behind the creation of the modern gospel sound by incorporating traditional black gospel, soul, pop, and jazz in arrangements for mass choirs.

 Throughout his career, Cleveland appeared on hundreds of recordings and earned four Grammy Awards.
 He was the first gospel musician to earn a star on the Hollywood Walk of Fame.
 He was inducted into the Gospel Music Hall of Fame in 1984.
 For his trailblazing accomplishments, he is regarded by many as one of the greatest gospel singers who ever lived.

-His best known recordings include "Lord, Help Me to Hold Out", "Peace Be Still", "I Don't Feel No Ways Tired", “Where Is Your Faith", "The Love of God", "God Has Smiled on Me", and "You're the Best Thing That Ever Happened to Me."
+His best known recordings include "Lord, Help Me to Hold Out", "Peace Be Still", "I Don't Feel No Ways Tired", “Where Is Your Faith", "The Love of God", "God Has Smiled on Me", and "Jesus Is the Best Thing That Ever Happened to Me."

 Early life and career

 Born in Chicago, Cleveland began singing as a boy soprano at Pilgrim Baptist Church where Thomas A. Dorsey was minister of music and Roberta Martin was pianist for the choir.
 He strained his vocal cords as a teenager while part of a local gospel group; this was said to contribute to the distinctive, gravelly voice which became a hallmark of his later in his career.

-As a young teen Cleveland was a part of a missionary group, Soul Winners for Christ which was created by his teenage friend Jessie Jimerson Phillips.
+As a teenager, Cleveland was a part of a missionary group, Soul Winners for Christ which was created by his teenage friend Jessie Jimerson Phillips.
 Phillips would go on in later years to write Roberta Martin's last recorded song, "I Have Hope".
 Soul Winners for Christ also included a young Richard D. Henton and was headquartered at Chicago's Greater Harvest Baptist Church; Louis H. Boddie was pastor.
 The change in his voice led Cleveland to focus on his skills as a pianist, and later as a composer and arranger.
 Also produced and co wrote songs with Aretha Franklin for her multi award and multi million sales best selling album Amazing Grace.
-With song that included "Precious Memories", "God will take care of you" and "Mary Don't You Weep".
+With songs that included "Precious Memories", "God will take care of you" and "Mary Don't You Weep".

 Musical career

 The Gospelaires

 In 1950, Cleveland joined the Gospelaires, a trio led by Norsalus McKissick and Bessie Folk.
 His arrangements modernized such traditional standards as "(Give Me That) Old Time Religion" and "It's Me, O Lord".
 After the trio disbanded, an associate of the group, Roberta Martin, hired him as a composer and arranger.
-The song that brought Cleveland tremendous fame was his rendition of "Peace Be Still."
+The song that brought Cleveland tremendous fame was his rendition of "Peace Be Still".